sensu/sensu-docs/content/sensu-go/6.2/operations/monitoring-as-code/_index.md

       mutators/
 {{< /code >}}

-### Configuration file strategy
+## Adopt a configuration file strategy

+Configuration files contain your Sensu resource definitions.
-You can [build configuration files as you go][6], adding resource definitions as you create them, to populate your monitoring as code repository.
+You can [build configuration files as you go][6], adding resource definitions as you create them.
-You can also create your entire Sensu monitoring workflow first, then [export some or all of your resource definitions][7] to standard out (STDOUT) or to a file.
+You can also create your entire Sensu monitoring workflow first, then [export some or all of your resource definitions][7] to a file.
+Or, you can use a mix: export all of your existing resource definitions to configuration files and append new resources as you create them.

-When you are ready to replicate your exported resource definitions, use [`sensuctl create`][1].
+When you are ready to replicate your exported resource definitions, use [`sensuctl create`][10].

 {{% notice note %}}
 **NOTE**: You cannot replicate API key or user resources from a `sensuctl dump` export.<br><br>
 API keys must be reissued, but you can use your exported configuration file as a reference for granting new API keys to replace the exported keys.<br><br>
 When you export users, required password attributes are not included.
-You must add a [`password_hash`](../sensuctl/#generate-a-password-hash) or `password` to `users` resources before replicating them with the `sensuctl create` command.
+You must add a [`password_hash`](../../sensuctl/#generate-a-password-hash) or `password` to `users` resources before replicating them with the `sensuctl create` command.
 {{% /notice %}}

-#### Build as you go
+### Build as you go

 To build as you go, use sensuctl commands to retrieve your Sensu resource definitions as you create them and copy the definitions into your configuration files.